techmexdev/oauthlib/README.md

 ## Warning ##

 This is a substanial rewrite, and as of now the API is vastly in flux.
-Things may break an any given juncture, and oauthlib does not intend to remain static.
+Things may break at any given point in time, as oauthlib does not intend to remain static.